CSS code surgery as a universal construction: CSS code surgery

 and

 One can see from the cell complexes that we have

 with

-Rather than compute the pushout maps, let us instead give the coequaliser $\coeq_\bullet : (C\oplus D)_\bullet \rightarrow Q_\bullet$:
+Rather than compute the pushout maps, let us instead give the coequaliser $\coeq_\bullet$:

-We immediately see that $\coeq_1 = \id$.
+We immediately see that $\coeq_2 = \id$.
 For the other two surjections we have

-Finally we interpret all the chain complexes in this pushout as being the $Z$-type complexes of CSS codes $(A_\bullet, A_\bullet^*)$, $(C_\bullet, C_\bullet^*)$ etc. Thus we have a $Z$-merge code map $\CF_{\overline{Z}}$, with an interpretation $M$ as a $\C$-linear map, using $\coeq_0$ and $\coeq_0^\intercal$.
+Finally we interpret all the chain complexes in this pushout as being the $Z$-type complexes of CSS codes $(A_\bullet, A^\bullet)$, $(C_\bullet, C^\bullet)$ etc. Thus we have a $Z$-merge code map $\CF_{\overline{Z}}$, with an interpretation $M$ as a $\C$-linear map, using $\coeq_1$ and $\coeq_1^\intercal$.
 We refrain from writing out the full $32$-by-$64$ matrix, but as a ZX-diagram using gates from $\{{\rm CNOT}, \ket{+}, \bra{0}\}$ we have simply

 We know from Lemma~\ref{lem:chain_map_rest} that this map must restrict to a map on logical qubits.
-However, easy calculations show that $H_0((C\oplus D)_\bullet) = 0$, while $H_0(Q_\bullet) = 1$.
-That is, in the code $((C\oplus D)_\bullet, (C\oplus D)_\bullet^*)$ there are no logical qubits -- there are still operators which show up as errors and some which don't, but all of those which don't are products of $Z$ or $X$ stabiliser generators.
+However, easy calculations show that $H_1((C\oplus D)_\bullet) = 0$, while $H_1(Q_\bullet) = 1$.
+That is, in the code $((C\oplus D)_\bullet, (C\oplus D)^\bullet)$ there are no logical qubits -- there are still operators which show up as errors and some which don't, but all of those which don't are products of $Z$ or $X$ stabiliser generators.
 By Corollary~\ref{cor:zero_inputs} and Corollary~\ref{cor:restriction_maps} the logical map in $\FHilb$ is then just $\ket{+}$.
 This trivially preserves both $\overline{Z}$ and $\overline{X}$ operators, although its opposite code map $\CF_{\overline{X}}$ does not preserve $\overline{Z}$ operators. \end{example}

 This example was very simple, but the idea extends in quite a general way.
-To give an idea of how general this notion of CSS code surgery is, consider the balanced product codes from \cite{BE1, PK}.
+To give an idea of how general this notion of CSS code surgery is, consider the balanced product codes from \cite{BE1, PK1, PK2}.
 The balanced product of codes is by definition a coequaliser in $\Chains$, and so we can convert it into a pushout using routine category theory.
 The coequaliser is

-where $g_\bullet$ and $f_\bullet$ represent left and right actions of $A_\bullet$ respectively.
-Recall that we did not explicitly define the tensor product in the main body for brevity, but see Appendix~\ref{app:tensor}.
+where $g_\bullet$ and $f_\bullet$ represent left and right actions of $A_\bullet$ respectively; in all the cases from \cite{BE1, PK1, PK2} these actions are basis-preserving.
+We have not explicitly defined the tensor product of chain complexes in the main body for brevity, but see Appendix~\ref{app:tensor}.
 Then to this coequaliser we can associate a pushout,

 where one can check that the universal property is the same in both cases.
 Thus we can think of a balanced product as a merge of tensor product codes, with the apex being two adjacent tensor product codes.
 As the maps in the span are evidently not monic, the merge is of a distinctly different sort from Example~\ref{ex:small_pushout_codes}, and also the $\overline{Z}$- and $\overline{X}$-merges we will describe in Section~\ref{sec:operator_surgery}.